 Why does autism affect more boys than girls?

-Tychele Turner, PhD, a senior research follow at the University of Washington, is focusing her work on autism in females.
+Tychele Turner, PhD, a professor at the Washington University School of Medicine in St. Louis, focuses her work on autism in females.
 “There are many possible reasons for so few girls receiving a diagnosis of autism,” she said.
-“They may include under-diagnosis, as girls may have different symptoms or hid their autism more successfully.”
+“They may include under-diagnosis, as girls may have different symptoms or hide their autism more successfully.”

-Turner is also a Weatherstone fellow, thanks to a research program funded by Autism Speaks.
-Through this fellowship, Turner and her colleagues studied girls and their families; the participants in this study had two or more females in their families with autism.
+Turner and her colleagues studied girls and their families; the participants in the study had two or more females in their families with autism.

 Autism in girls

-That’s where her Weatherstone research comes into play.
-Turner and her colleagues used a new gene-sequencing technique to sequence all the genes in a group of girls and women on the autism spectrum.
+Turner and her colleagues used a technique to sequence all the genes in a group of girls and women on the autism spectrum.